-For best results when using screws to assemble a timber project, the following process should be followed:
+For best results when using screws to assemble a timber project:

 - 1. Drill a pilot hole into both pieces of timber.
-Ensure that it is smaller than the outside diameter of the threaded portion of the shank; this allows the screw thread to bite into the wood fibres. - 2.
+Ensure that it is smaller than the outside diameter of the threaded portion of the shank.
+This allows the screw thread to bite into the wood fibres. - 2.
 Next drill a clearance hole in the piece of timber where the head of the screw will sit.
 This should be slightly larger than the unthreaded portion of the shank and allow the screw to turn freely in the hole. - 3.
-If a countersunk screw is to be used, then select the appropriate countersink bit and carefully remove the wood from the top of the clearance hole.
+If a countersunk screw is to be used, select the appropriate countersink bit and carefully remove the wood from the top of the clearance hole.
 The top of the screw head should finish flush with or slightly below the surface of the timber.